flowerpower888/rsschool-cv/cv.md

 [**LinkedIn**](https://linkedin.com/in/mariaromantsova)

 ## Summary
-I've been learning frontend about 2 years on my own.
+I've been learning frontend for about 2 years on my own.
 Also completed Itransition courses last year.
 My goal is to gain solid knowledge in frontend and become a qualified professional.
 I have a responsible approach to studying and developing skills, and always open to new knowledge.

 ## Key Skills
 - HTML